-Impact studies have generally indicated positive trend.
-"Murlidharan R. (1972)" in a study on countinuity between Pre-school and primary school without pre-school education had difficulty in coping with primary schools demand and dropped out or became repeaters.
+Impact studies have generally indicated Positive trend.
+"Murlidharan R. (1972)" in a study on continuity between pre-school and primary school observed that children in rural areas who enter primary school without pre-school education had difficulty in coping with primary schools demand and dropped out or became repeaters.

-Mudidharan et. al. (1974) in a study of the effects of pre-school education on language and cognitive development of under privileged children indicated that children with pre-school education with mean age of 5 years 11 months were better in language and intellectual development than children of class first with mean age of 6 years 6 months and without pre-school education.
-Yet in another study of the effects of pre-school education on school readiness, murlidharan R. et. al. (1975) found that underprivileged children having balwadi experience were better in general behaviour and performance in primary grades than children without Balwadi experiences were better in general behaviour and performance in primary grades than children without Balwadi experiences.
-Similar results were reported by Anand laxmy 1986, Devdas 1986, sood, N. 1987, Mistry.
-V. 1986 and Pandey 1988.
+Muralidharan et al (1974) in a study of the effects of pre-school education on language and cognitive development of underprivileged children indicated that children with pre-school education with mean age of 5 years 11 months were better in language and intellectual development than children of class I with mean age of 6 years 6 months and without pre-school education.
+Yet in another study of the effects of pre-school education on school readiness, Muralidharan R. et al (1975) found that underprivileged children having balwadi experience were better in general behaviour and performance in primary grades than children without Balwadi experiences.

+Similar results were reported by Anand Laxmy 1986, Devdas 1986, Sood.N, 1987, Mistry.V.
+1986 and Pandey 1988.

-In rural urban comparison Hunshal S.C.
-(1979) found that urban children with Anganwadi experience were better in cognitive and social development than rural Anganwadi Children.
+In rural urbal comparison Hunshal S.C.
+(1979) found that urban children with Anganwadi experience were better in cognitive and social development than rural Anganwadi children.

 Khosla R. and Kataria M. (1986) found significant differences between ICDS beneficiaries and non-beneficiaries in language ability i.e. comprehension and vocabulary and cognitive ability i.e. sequential thinking and time perception.
-Girls scored higher in oral and listening comprehension and boys scored higher in action pictures, object vocabulary and draw-aman test.
+Girls scored higher in oral and listening comprehension and boys scored higher in action pictures, object vocabulary and draw-a-man test.

-However, non beneficiaries scored higher in shapes discrimination in comparison to beneficiaries.
+However, non-beneficiaries scored higher in shapes discrimination in comparison to beneficiaries.

-Lal S. and Rajwati (1981) found that scholastic achievements of children with pre-school education were better during primary grades.
+Lal'S. and Rajwati (1981) found that scholastic achievements of children with pre-school education were better during primary grades.

-Shrivastava & Shrivastava (1985) found that children attending ICDS were better in problem solving a ability that non-ICDS Children.
-The time taken for successful completion of task was 4.7 minutes and 6.2 minutes respectively while the level of achievement was 12.2 and 7.2 respectively.
+Shrivastava & Shrivastava (1985) found that children attending ICDS were better in problem solving a ability than non-ICDS children.
+The time taken for successful completion of task was 4.7 minutes and 6.2 minutes respectively.
+While the level of achievement was 12.2 and 7.2 respectively.

-Kaul.V.
-Ramachandra C. and upadhyaya G.C.
-(1993) found that the retention of children with pre-school education was better in primary grades than children without pre-school education experience.
+Kaul.
+V. Ramachandra C. and Upadyay G. C. (1993) found that the retention of children with Pre-school education was better in primary grades than children without Pre-school education experience.

 In addition to impact studies there have been studies on short term intervention and their impact.
-These studies have proved that the quality of pre-school education was enhanced with the intervention input.
-Significant improvement in skills of Anganwadi workers and cognitive abilities of preschool children were reported.
+These studies have proved that the quality of Pre-school education was enhanced with the intervation input.
+Significant improvement in skills of Anganwadi Workers and cognitive abilities of Pre-school children were reported.

-Shahni S. Agrawal S. (1985), Murlidharan R. and Baljit Kaur (1986) They found that 8 weeks intervention to Anganwadi workers in tribal areas has brought out significant qualitative change in Anganwadis pre-school Education Programme.
+Shahni S. Agrawal S. (1985) Muralidharan R. and Baljit Kaur (1986).
+They found that 8 weeks intervention to Aganwadi Workers in tribal areas has brought out significant qualitative change in Anganwadis Pre-school Education programme.

-Gupta R. and Rahgir S.P.
+Gupta R and Rahgir S.P.
 (1984) did a study using experimental and control group design.
-The reset showed that there was significant improvement in the quality of pre-school education in experimental group in comparison to control group.
+The reset showed that there was significant improvement in the quality of pre-school education in experimental group in comparision to control group.

-Kaul, V. et.al.(1992).
-Conducted a study on retention in primary schools.
-It is a tracer study done in different states on under privileged tribal and rural children who had pre school experience of fairly good quality.
+Kaul, V. et al (1992) Conducted a study on retention in primary schools.
+It is a tracer study done in different States on under privileged tribal and rural children who had pre-school experience of fairly goodquality.